JoelBalzan/FIRES/README.md

 # FIRES: The Fast, Intense Radio Emission Simulator

-FIRES is a Python package to simulate Fast Radio Bursts (FRBs) with scattering and polarization effects.
-It can generate dynamic spectra for Gaussian pulses, apply scattering, add noise, and provides tools for visualization and simple fitting.
+FIRES is a Python package to simulate Fast Radio Bursts (FRBs) with scattering and polarisation effects.
+It can generate dynamic spectra for Gaussian pulses, apply scattering, add noise, and provides tools for visualisation and simple fitting.

 ## Features

-- Customizable FRB simulations
+- Customisable FRB simulations
   - Single Gaussian pulse or micro-shot ensembles (mgauss)
   - Sweep over multiple scattering timescales in one run
   - Add system noise via system temperature (K)